hubro-apparatus/hubro/docs/3-project-structure.md

 # Project Structure

 Hubro is designed to use convention over configuration.
-It uses file-based routing for both pages and APIs.
+It uses file-based routing for both web pages and APIs.
-Page layouts and components work a similar way.

-A minimal Hubro app directory looks like this.
+A minimal Hubro app directory looks like this:

 - `package.json`
 - `pages/`